DaSpawn/xlsx-stream-reader/README.md

         if (row.attributes.r == 1){
             // do something with row 1 like save as column names }else{
+            // second param to forEach colNum is very important as
+            // null columns are not defined in the array, ie sparse array row.values.forEach(function(rowVal, colNum){
-            // do something with remaining rows
+                // do something with row values
+            });
         }
     });
     workSheetReader.on('end', function () {